 Switching the Focus On and Off

-To focus on lines items, select anywhere in the line item part, and then choose in the upper right corner, or press Ctrl+Shift+F12.
+To focus on lines items, select anywhere in the line item part, and then choose in the upper right corner, or select Ctrl+Shift+F12.

-To switch back to the normal view, choose or press Ctrl+Shift+F12 again.
+To switch back to the normal view, choose or select Ctrl+Shift+F12 again.

 Multitasking Across Multiple Pages